sosga/larn/README.md

 # Compile Warnings #
 Due to the GNU/Linux distro I use as my primary machine, the officially supported compiler is GCC 6 (minimum).
 If Larn throws warnings on earlier versions, I won't fix it, simply because I cannot verify it myself, my distro is now on GCC 7 and that is what will be used for future builds, I don't like staying with ancient versions of packages ;)

+# Compiling from Source #
+Compiling Larn from source will require GCC 7 as a minimum due to new inlined variables and [[fallthrough]] which is now used.
+I realize this may p!!s some people off but the inline variables are important as they function almost like the old #define's did.
+Since I am rewriting this so it is clean and up to date, this is the consequence.
+If we all held back from being modern we'd still be using 8080 cpu's.

+# Releases #
+I will be doing alpha builds every Wednesday for GNU/Linux (32bit) and Windows (64bit cross-compiled) as well as arm generic and aarch64.